-The empirical study demonstrates that, though different algorithms demonstrate each own strengths under various conditions, hybrid filtering 1, derived from the non-parametric hierarchical Bayesian framework, has the flexibilities to be adapted to different situations and always gives superior performance.
+The empirical study demonstrates that, though different algorithms demonstrate their respective strengths under various conditions, hybrid filtering 1, derived from the nonparametric hierarchical Bayesian framework, has the flexibilities to be adapted to different situations and in all settings gives superior performance.
 In common cases hybrid filtering 2 (i.e. content-enhanced CF) shows good results too.